Your Liaison Librarians are available for help and support.

 Not sure who to contact?
 Choose your subject to find your Librarian.

-For core readings, ebooks and ejournals provide the best learning experience for students, They support 24/7 access and shared use across large student cohorts in a way that is not possible through the circulation of print material.
+For core readings, electronic books and journals provide the best learning experience for students.
+They support 24/7 access and shared use across large student cohorts in a way that is not possible through the circulation of print material.

-There are stringent checks and reporting requirements involved on this licence - but the Reading List can take care of all that for you.
-The University is subject to regular compliance checks from the CLA and has to provide access to ELE modules so that the CLA can spot check the provision of scanned materials.
+The University is subject to regular compliance checks from the CLA and must provide access to ELE modules so that the CLA can spot check the provision of scanned materials.
 The University can be subject to financial and reputational penalty if licence terms are not adhered to.

 In exceptional circumstances it may be possible to scan an additional extract.
 If this is crucial to your teaching, contact the reading list teams for advice.
 This additional option is not covered by the licence but is possible for some titles on a pay as you go basis.
 This can prove very costly as fees are charged on a per student basis and can be prohibitively expensive for some major publisher works.
 Get in touch if you wish the Reading List Team to obtain prices for you.

 Kortext is a new e-textbook provider the Library is trialling this academic year.
 It provides access to thousands of electronic textbooks.
 Click the logo to learn more about e-textbooks.

 Providing access to e-textbooks can prove tricky as these are not provided with standard e-book licences.
 Publishers specially licence content to universities on a 6- or 12- month basis, with fees based on student numbers.
 It can cost several thousand pounds to licence a textbook this way for a few months.

 If your module is based around one key textbook which is not currently available electronically, and no other materials can be substituted, please get in touch as soon as possible so we can explore options with you, and assess whether the book meets the criteria for e-textbook purchase.